DataDink/webtini/README.md

 * TemplateBinder
 * EventBinder

-# Basic Binder Functions
+# Basic Binder Components

-*webtini is modular & extensible - use as much or little as you like*
+> *webtini is modular & extensible - use as much or little as you like*

 ### AttributeBinder